undergrad-partner-school

 Admissions

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 2,265 in 2024.
-University of Dallas has an official test-optional admission policy but considers standardized test scores for the candidates who choose to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest data, this school uses standardized test scores for admission and it admitted 1,958 in 2025.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The average ACT score for all the admitted students in 2024 was 27 while the average GPA was 3.9.
+The average ACT score for all the enrolled students in 2025 was 26 and the average GPA was 3.7.
 That means you'll most likely need an above-average GPA to get accepted as well as an above-average ACT score.

 Average Test Scores